Few friends could make it to this 6-year-old’s birthday party. Then 12 police officers arrived.

 “It just showed how much they care about their community,” Antle said.
 “They heard about it over dispatch and decided on their own to come.”

+Sgt.
+Chris Depue, a spokesman for the police department, said officers strive to build a rapport with the community.

+“We are always looking for ways to develop personal connections with the people that we serve because ultimately it is that partnership that makes Lee’s Summit such a safe community,” Depue said.

-As they walked toward the home, Alyson opened the door and peered up at the 11 officers.
+As the officers arrived at the party, Alyson opened the door and peered up at them.
 She shook an officer’s hand.
 Her mother and grandmother had tears in their eyes.

 Later, another officer who had been busy responding to a different call was able to make it to the family’s home.
 Jeremy Verhulst spent 30 minutes with the family, Antle said.
 He watched Alyson open her presents and let her sit in his patrol car, flicking on its lights and sirens.